ArthurFDLR/whisper-youtube/README.md

 # **Video selection** 📺

-Enter the URL of the Youtube video you want to transcribe, wether you want to save the audio file in your Google Drive, and run the cell.
+Enter the URL of the Youtube video you want to transcribe, whether you want to save the audio file in your Google Drive, and run the cell.

 ---